Mohimenul-Islam/Educational-Problems/WORKFLOW.md

 ## Tips

 - Always work in the `solution.cpp` file in the root directory
-- Use quotes around parameters that contain spaces
+- The script provides guided prompts - just run `./add_problem.sh` and follow along
+- URL validation ensures you enter a proper web link
+- Optional fields can be skipped by pressing Enter
+- Review the summary before confirming to avoid mistakes
 - The script will handle file numbering automatically
-- The script now automatically pulls the latest changes before committing to avoid conflicts
+- The script automatically pulls the latest changes before committing to avoid conflicts
 - Git credentials are stored to avoid entering username/password repeatedly
-- To see usage help: `./add_problem.sh` (without parameters)